What I found when I went to check what an AI agent had actually built.

 The output is fine, mostly.
 The agent built a working warehouse.
 The DDL is clean.
 The data flows.
 If I were grading the deliverable in isolation, it'd pass.
 The problem isn't the artefact — it's that the process that produced it is opaque.
 I have a database, but I don't have a record of the conversation that built it.

-The Senior Managers and Certification Regime (SMCR) is a UK Financial Conduct Authority framework that places personal accountability on named senior managers for conduct and compliance failures within their area of responsibility.
+The Senior Managers and Certification Regime is a UK Financial Conduct Authority framework that places personal accountability on named senior managers for conduct and compliance failures within their area of responsibility.
 It means "the AI did it" is not a defence.

 AI-assisted engineering, right now, has none of this.
 We have prompts that vanish into history, conversations that aren't logged, agent reasoning that isn't captured, and final artefacts whose origin is essentially folkloric.
 "Claude built it."
 That's not a chain of custody.
 That's a shrug.